+PRECAUTIONARY STATEMENTS

-PRECAUTIONARY STATEMENTS Hazards To Humans And Domestic Animals
+Hazards To Humans And Domestic Animals

-CAUTION: Harmful if swallowed.
-Harmful if absorbed through skin.
-Causes moderate eye irritation.
+CAUTION: Causes moderate eye irritation.
+Harmful if swallowed or absorbed through the skin.
 Avoid contact with skin, eyes or clothing.
 PERSONAL PROTECTIVE EQUIPMENT (PPE)

 Some materials that are chemical-resistant to this product are made out of any waterproof material.
 If you want more options, follow the instructions for category A on an EPA chemical-resistance category selection chart.